thefork-widgets/normal-booking-first/README.md

-# Normal_booking_first
+# normal-booking-first

-How to put "normal booking" above in first position.
+How to move the "normal booking" at the top in the preset menu list